-This Project has made a significant contribution to sustaining efforts in reduction in HIV prevalence among young people aged 15-24, through reinvigorating education responses to HIV and AIDS in target countries and the whole region, hence durably benefiting the education systems of 17 countries, representing an estimated 72,723,000 learners and 1,514,000 teachers at primary level, 13,483,000 learners and 695,000 teachers at secondary level, and about 4,000,000 students and 200,000 teachers at tertiary level.
+This Project has made a significant contribution to sustaining efforts in reducing HIV prevalence among young people aged 15-24.
+This has been done by reinvigorating education responses to HIV and AIDS in target countries and the whole region, hence durably benefiting the education systems of 17 countries, representing an estimated 72,723,000 learners and 1,514,000 teachers at primary level, 13,483,000 learners and 695,000 teachers at secondary level, and about 4,000,000 students and 200,000 teachers at tertiary level.

 Currently a new initiative is being carried out in West and Central Africa:

 A new agreement between UNESCO and OFID amounting to $1.2 million to support comprehensive education responses for HIV and AIDS in 14 francophone countries in West and Central Africa has been signed in Vienna in April 2012.
-Through high quality technical support, UNESCO will provide teachers, learners, and communities across West and Central Africa greater access to quality education on HIV and AIDS, as well as improved knowledge, attitudes and skills for HIV prevention.
+Through high quality technical support, UNESCO will provide teachers, learners, and communities across West and Central Africa to enable greater access to quality education on HIV and AIDS, as well as to improve knowledge, attitudes and skills for HIV prevention.